Email FacebookTwitterMenu burgerClose thin

 How Penny Trading Works

 However, the same volatility that makes this a speculative asset also can make it a highly profitable one.
-After all, while it takes a lot for Amazon to double in value, a stock selling for $0.25 only needs to climb by a quarter per share to do the same thing.
-And, ultimately, in the stock market, it’s not the price at which you sell the stock that matters; it’s the percentage of the gain.
+After all, while it takes a lot for Amazon to double in value, a stock selling for just $0.25 only needs to climb by a quarter per share to do the same thing.
+And, ultimately, in the stock market, it’s not the price at which you sell the stock that matters—it’s the percentage of the gain.

-1. TradeStation
+1. Fidelity

 TradeStation is a fantastic platform for the kind of data-heavy work that penny stock traders depend on.
 This service offers an unparalleled amount of technical information that’s specifically useful to volatility-oriented traders like penny stock investors and day traders.
 This includes access to real-time OTC stock prices, a service that many other platforms don’t offer.
 Investors should note that these prices can be unreliable, especially when delivered in real-time, but it is still a strong feature.

-TradeStation lags slightly behind its competitors in certain areas.
+That said, TradeStation lags slightly behind its competitors in certain areas.
 It is not quite as fast as Lightspeed Trading, nor as cheap as Fidelity.
 Yet these are minor issues at best.
 If you are an OTC stock trader, this is a terrific product for you.

-2. E*TRADE
+7. E*TRADE

 E*TRADE is one of the best all-around trading platforms on the web, right up there next to TD Ameritrade.
 This is particularly true when it comes to new investors.
 If you’re out there learning the ropes, E*TRADE’s clean design and strong educational resources make it a fantastic choice for you.
 This is just as true when it comes to penny stocks.

-3. Lightspeed Trading
+9. Lightspeed Trading

 Penny stock traders are some of the highest-velocity traders on the market, often second only to the forex investors.
 This is because both markets share the same tendency to make money off of fractional changes in value.
 When the movement of a few cents can mean your entire profit margin, it pays to trade quickly (literally).